NativeScript/plugins/packages/datetimepicker/README.md

 <DateTimePickerFields hintDate="select date" hintTime="select time"></DateTimePickerFields>
 ```

-### Setting Date and Time
+### Setting the selected Date and Time

-To set the time of the `TimePickerField` to a specific value, use the `time` property.
+To set the selected time of the `TimePickerField` to a specific value, use the `time` property.
 ```xml
 <TimePickerField time="01:00"></TimePickerField>
 ```
 `TimePickerField`'s `time` property can parse values in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Times) format.

-The `DatePickerField` and `DateTimePickerFields` components use the `date` property to set their date(and time for `DateTimePickerFields`) value.
+The `DatePickerField` and `DateTimePickerFields` components use the `date` property to set their date selected(and time for `DateTimePickerFields`) value.

 ```xml
 <DatePickerField date="2019/02/24"></DatePickerField>

 <DateTimePickerFields date="2019/02/24 01:00"></DateTimePickerFields>
 ```

-> The value of the `date` property is passed to the [Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

 ### Changing the Picker Titles and Buttons labels